 - Address: Via Laurina 10 (via del Corso area)

-- Recommended ice cream: Of chestnuts and myrtle
+- Recommended ice cream: Chestnut and myrtle ice cream.

 6. Gelateria del Teatro